angel-dev-cse/smart-sewing/phases.md

 > **Commit rule 8D.1:** only mark DONE when: product flags + ownership types + unit CRUD + serialKey uniqueness + serialRequired enforcement + location selection works + no stock/ledger side effects.

 ---
+### ✅ 8D.1.5 — Product Master Admin (backfill) + navigation integrity (MVP)
+**Why this exists:** Phase 8D depends on being able to create/edit Products and set tracking flags.
+In the current repo snapshot, `/admin/products` and `/admin/products/new` are linked from UI but do not exist (404), so we lock this in as a formal subphase.

+- Admin Products module:
+  - `/admin/products` list (search, filter by type/isActive/isAssetTracked/serialRequired)
+  - `/admin/products/new` create
+  - `/admin/products/[id]` edit + detail
+- Minimum Product fields to manage from UI (to support 8D+):
+  - title, type (MACHINE_SALE / MACHINE_RENT / PART), price, isActive
+  - `isAssetTracked` + `serialRequired`
+  - (Optional-but-recommended now, to avoid later rework) brand + model fields **on Product** for machine SKUs
+- Navigation integrity fixes:
+  - Fix any internal admin link that points to a non-existent route (e.g., `/admin/inventory/movement` → `/admin/inventory/movements`)
+  - Add a lightweight “link smoke” checklist to each phase: no 404s in sidebar + page CTAs for modules touched in that phase.

+> **Acceptance rule 8D.1.5:** You can create a new machine SKU, mark it `isAssetTracked=true`, and all existing “Open products / New product” links stop 404ing.
+No changes to inventory/ledger behavior yet.

+---

 ### ✅ 8D.2 — Mandatory unit intake on acquisition (OWNED via Purchase Bills)
 **Goal:** no shop-owned tracked machine enters stock without a unit identity.